Bela08/functions/functionswithr.md

 ![](spotify-howtobuildmvp.gif)

->"It is faster to make a four-inch mirror then a six-inch mirror than to make a six-inch mirror."
+>"It is faster to make a four-inch mirror and then a six-inch mirror than to make a six-inch mirror."

 ****